-Prospectus 2018/19 Queen Elizabeth II Silver Jubilee School Comptons Lane, Horsham, West Sussex, RH13 5NW Telephone: 01403 266215 FAX: 01403 270109 email: office@qe2school.co.uk Headteacher: Mrs Lesley Dyer Chairman of Governors: Mrs Helen Crooks www.QE2school.co.uk The School The Queen Elizabeth II Silver Jubilee School caters for up to one hundred pupils, with ages ranging from two to nineteen years.
+Queen Elizabeth II Silver Jubilee School Comptons Lane, Horsham, West Sussex, RH13 5NW Telephone: 01403 266215 FAX: 01403 270109 Email: office@queenelizabeth2.w-sussex.sch.uk Headteacher: Mrs Lesley Dyer Chairman of Governors: Mrs Helen Crooks www.queenelizabeth2.w-sussex.sch.uk

+The Queen Elizabeth II Silver Jubilee School caters for up to eight-five pupils, with ages ranging from two to nineteen years.
 All the pupils have severe or profound and multiple learning difficulties.
 Some pupils also experience more complex needs, such as severe epilepsy or autism.
-The school is organised into ten class groups, each with a teacher and two or more special support assistants.
+The school is organised into nine class groups, each with a teacher and two or more special support assistants.
 The peripatetic teaching service for sensory impairment works closely with teaching staff.
-We are supported by a school nurse, speech and language therapist, a physiotherapist, an occupational therapist and a clinical psychologist.
+We are supported by a speech and language therapist, a physiotherapist, an occupational therapist and a clinical psychologist.
 Pupils are seen regularly by the school doctor or community paediatrician.
 The pupils at school participate in many activities.
-Each pupil has an individual learning plan based on our school curriculum and the National Curriculum.
+Each pupil has an individual education plan based on our school curriculum and the National Curriculum.
 This will include many specialised activities, such as hydrotherapy, rebound therapy, riding for the disabled, aromatherapy and massage.
 The school has specialist status for performing arts and is committed to learning through this approach.
-The school has recently achieved the highly acclaimed gold Artsmark, for the third time.
+The school has recently achieved the highly acclaimed gold Artsmark, for the second time.
 The school also prides itself on its links with the wider community through visits to other schools, link courses at colleges and work experience.
 Dual Placements with mainstream schools are encouraged if appropriate for individual pupils.
-The school has a successful partnership with Collyer's Sixth Form that offers a two year specialist course for students aged between nineteen and twenty-five.
+The school has a successful partnership with Collyer' Sixth Form that offers a two year specialist course for students ageed between nineteen and twenty-five.
 The School Day - 8.50am to 3.00pm Monday to Friday General information on admission arrangements and miscellaneous matters.